Host Family Testimonial: Jennifer from SPSV High School

 June 12, 2017

-This story was sent by Sheila Johnson, a host mother for an international student at Saint Patrick Saint Vincent High School in Vallejo, California.
+This story was sent by Debbie Lamb, a host mother for an international student at Saint Patrick Saint Vincent High School in Vallejo, California.

 Three years ago, we opened our door to a new member of our family.
 We didn’t realize it at the time, but our family had increased from four to five.
 Jennifer had arrived in the United States for her Sophomore year in High School and she had chosen us to be her host family.
 Her English was very good and her study skills were impressive.